vishalchovatiya/CPP_Templates/PART 2: All about virtual keyword C++: How virtual class works internally.md

 ### How virtual class addressing mechanism works
 - Test

+### Handling of virtual function in virtual base class
+-

 ### Special handling cases
 The initialization of one class object with another in which there is a virtual base class subobject also invalidates bitwise copy semantics.